Searching for a warehouse can be a daunting experience, especially when it comes to all the important factors you need to consider.

-Purchasing a building in a remote area may cost less, but it can come at a cost.
+Buying a warehouse in a remote area may cost less, but it can come at a cost.

 You need to think about things like what is the predominate mode of transportation of your goods?
 Is it rail, road, air, or sea?

-Selecting a warehouse in the middle of nowhere could eventually lead to your business being left in the wilderness, so always remember, location, location, location.
+Searching for a warehouse in the middle of nowhere could eventually lead to your business being left in the wilderness.

 5. What technology can it support?

 You need to ask yourself a few key questions about your new warehouse.